GovWizely/ingest-json-api/README.md

 ## Setup

-In order to install this plugin, you need to create a zip distribution first by running
+In order to install this plugin, you need to create a zip distribution first.
+Update the `version` field in `build.gradle` and then run

 ```bash
 ./gradlew clean check